almenscorner/IntuneCD/README.md

 The main function is to back up configurations from Intune to a Git repositry from a DEV environment and if any configurations has changed, push them to PROD Intune environment.

 The package can also be run standalone outside of a pipeline, or in one to only backup data.
+Since 1.0.4, configurations are also created if they cannot be found.
+This means this tool could be used in a tenant to tenant migration scenario as well.

 ## Whats new in 1.0.4
 - Backup of assignments